Part I due by 11:59 p.m. on Tuesday, September 16, 2025

 this ER diagram.

-(2 points) Edit the first version of the diagram, adding the connections needed to create an ER diagram whose only constraint is that every actor performs at most one (i.e., 0 or 1) part.
+(2 points) Edit the first version of the diagram, adding the connections needed to create an ER diagram whose only constraint is that every part is performed by at least one (i.e., 1 or more) actor.
 To do so, you should:

 Click on the diagam and then click the Edit link that appears below the diagram.